 Our institutes train and help faculty and staff develop their social action course syllabus or workshop series to engage students in creating and leading policy change campaigns.
 Currently, there is no registration fee for these Institutes.
 In return, we ask that attendees commit to the following:

-- 6) Encourage your students to attend the College Summit on Social Action.
+- 7) At End of Semester, Encourage Students to Attend the College Summit on Social Action.

 We ask all attendees to prepare for the Institute by reading: